 Some children need a tracheostomy (trach) tube to help them breathe with a clear airway.
 They might depend on a trach tube temporarily or they might rely on it over their lifetime.
-Either way, parents and caretakers need to practice good habits when changing a trach tube.
+Either way, parents and caretakers need to practice good habits when changing and cleaning a trach tube.
 They also need to know what to do in case of an emergency, such as when the trach tube comes out accidentally or becomes blocked.

 What’s an emergency trach kit?

 An emergency trach kit contains everything you need to help your child breathe again if the trach tube comes out accidentally or becomes blocked.
 Before your child comes home from the hospital, gather what you need for your emergency trach kit.
 Then keep the kit with your child at all times, whether your child is at home, at school, visiting friends or elsewhere.

 What should I keep in the emergency trach kit?

 Always have these items in your child’s emergency trach kit:

 - Two clean trach tubes with holders attached and obturators in place:

 - One tube that’s the same size as the tube your child has in place